Celts - Who Were They?

 Celtic myths gave rise to many superstitions and customs that live on.
 Example: A rabbit’s foot will bring good luck.
 Knock on Wood – Celtic good spirits lived in trees.
 Cross Your fingers – Celtic sign of the cross.
 Four-Leaf Clover – Irish Celts.
 Pooka – Irish Celtic folklore.

 Celtic art is still popular.
-Examples: Celtic wedding bands, Celtic Crosses, Celtic design Gift Wrapping Paper, Celtic Knot, Celtic Tartans, Celtic Rose, etc.
+Examples: Celtic wedding bands, Celtic Crosses, Celtic design Gift Wrapping Paper, Celtic Knot, Celtic Tartans, Celtic Rose, and Welsh Love Spoons

 Scroll to Top